MurielGordon/gothon-web-game/lessons_learned.md

 ## Where I left off
 Trying to make intermediary "guess again" and "final chance" rooms for code room.
 Doing this with a simplified set of files.
+Why is laser_weapon_armory triggering the catchall you_died.html condition but escape_pod isn't, despite their paths being written identically?